FreshCrispyBacon/ADS-2/README.md

 Through this project, I was able to apply my knowledge and experience in healthy eating to try and create a tool that can assist others in making positive changes to their diets.
 I am excited to see the impact that this project will have in the future on helping individuals improve their health and well-being through healthier food choices.

 ## <a id="#domain-knowledge-literature-foodboost"></a>Literature
 During this project, which spanned over the first six weeks of the minor kick-off.
 My main source of knowledge origins from the DataCamp courses.
+Furthermore I
 ## <a id="#domain-knowledge-terminology-foodboost"></a>Terminology

 # <a id="domain-vision"></a>Vision